Eminence-Pyro/React-Counter-App/README.md

 •	🧪 Unit tests for button interactions

 ### Installation & Setup
 1. Clone the repository:

 `https://github.com/Eminence-Pyro/React-Counter-App.git`

-2. Navigate to the project directory:
+3. Navigate to the project directory:

 `cd React-Counter-App`

-3. Install dependencies:
+5. Install dependencies:

 `npm install`

-4. Start the development server:
+7. Start the development server:

 `npm start`

 ### Usage
 •	Click the Increment button to increase the count.
 •	Click the Decrement button to decrease the count.
+Click the Reset button to reset count

 ### Project Structure